owenadley/MyDocumentation/source/pages/frontendinterviewquestions.rst

 What's a typical use case for anonymous functions?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+A typical use case could be the convienence of doing callbacks as you can simply pass the function as a paramater.
+Anonymous function is a function expression

 What's the difference between host objects and native objects?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Host object - Objects provided by the environment like window, browser, document Native object - Objects provided my ECMAScript which is defined in the specification, such as Array or String

 Explain the difference between: function Person(){}, var person = Person(), and var person = new Person()?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Person(){} is a function decleration var person = Person() returns the value of the function and sets it to the person variable var person = new Person() creates a new person object using the person function as a constructor

 Explain the differences on the usage of foo between function foo() {} and var foo = function() {}
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+function foo() {} is a function decleration var foo = function() {} is a function expression which assigns the function to foo.
+It can then be invoked with foo()

+Function declerations are hoisted into memory with all the containing code during compiling.
+Function expressions are not hoisted and cannt be called before they are declared.

 Can you explain what Function.call and Function.apply do?
 What's the notable difference between the two?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Both of these functions, along with .bind set the 'this' variable for it's context.
+Call takes a list of arguments and apply takes an array with a list

 Explain Function.prototype.bind.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^